neomjs/neo/resources/data/deck/learnneo/p/Config.md

 Neo.setupClass(MainView);
 </pre>

-This time if you run the code you'll "hi there" in the view.
+This time if you run the code you'll see "hi there" in the view.
 That's because the Simple instance is configured with `bar: 'hi there'`, and since that's a lifecycle property the `afterSetBar()` method is run.
 That method updates the view with the passed value.

-Updating a view is a common use case for the _afterSet_ method.
-It's also often used to fire an event.
+Typically, the _afterSet_ method is used to update a view or to fire an event.

 Look at this code: `afterSetBar()` fires an event, and the config in the `items[]` is listening to it.

 <pre data-neo>